cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 The first week is about practicing regularly and exploring further.
 Explore your senses, surroundings and yourself and do so with patience and acceptance.

-- 2 practices per day, one in the morning then again in the evening or at night.
+- 2 practices per day, one in the morning then again in the evening or night.
 - 5 days, Monday-Friday.

 That's about 10 hours in total.

-I think this is a good frequency to get started with because each session flows on from the last.
+I've found this is a good frequency to get started because each session can flow from the last.

-If you found the previous 2 practices interesting, challenging or weird then I strongly recommend a week of practice before reading further.
+If you found the previous two practices interesting, challenging or weird then I strongly recommend practicing for a week before reading further.

 .